Afcon 2019: Uganda part ways with coach Sebastien Desabre after exit | Goal.com

 “Fufa will communicate any further development about the Uganda Cranes technical staff and future programmes of the national senior team in the nearest future.”

+While in Egypt, Desabre guided Uganda to a 2-0 win against DR Congo, lost by a similar margin to Egypt before securing a 1-1 draw against Zimbabwe that was enough to take the country to their first ever knockout stages in the competition.

-Goal understands Desabre, who joined Uganda Cranes in December 2017 to replace the departed ‘Micho’, is on the verge of being appiointed Al Ahly coach in Egypt.
+Goal understands Desabre, who joined Uganda Cranes in December 2017 to replace Milutin ‘Micho’ Sredojević, is on the verge of being appointed Al Ahly coach in Egypt.